Latest

 cropped pictures of birds, instead of where in the square as last year.

-cost £1 per sheet, and as per usual BirdGuides Ltd will donate
+£1 per sheet, and as per usual BirdGuides Ltd will donate a prize

-a prize or two.
-Completed entries to Geoff Facer at the November meeting,
+or two.
+Completed entries to Geoff Facer at the November meeting, on the

 Quiz of the Year 2008